hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   imported from OVF or OVA files.
 See [Using vApp properties to supply OVF/OVA configuration](#using-vapp-properties-to-supply-ovf-ova-configuration) for more details.
+* `vapp_transport` - Computed value which is only valid for cloned virtual machines.
+A list of vApp transport methods supported by the source virtual machine or template.
 * `guest_id` - (Optional) The guest ID for the operating system type.
 For a full list of possible values, see [here][vmware-docs-guest-ids].
 Default: `other-64`.